About Astrolearn Astrology Library

 29. Luca Gaurico: Astrologer to the Pope and Holy Roman Emperor – in The Astrological Journal, Volume 65 No. 5, September / October 2023

-30. From Sibly to Zadkiel: Astrologers and Texts of the 19th Century English Astrological Revival, Part One: On the Supposed Death of Astrology in the 18th Century – scheduled for publication in The Astrological Journal, Volume 66 No. 1, January / February 2024
+30. From Sibly to Zadkiel: Astrologers and Texts of the 19th Century English Astrological Revival, Part One: On the Supposed Death of Astrology in the 18th Century – in The Astrological Journal, Volume 66 No. 1, January / February 2024

 RETURN TO TOP